Duncan Fletcher: Coaching career

 Fletcher coached Western Province and Glamorgan in first-class cricket, before being appointed as England coach in 1999.

 Under Fletcher, England achieved series victories away to Sri Lanka, Pakistan, West Indies and South Africa between 2000 and 2004.
-In 2004 they won an English record eight consecutive Test matches, beating New Zealand 3–0 and West Indies 4–0 at home respectively, before winning the first Test in South Africa.
+In 2004 they won an English record eight consecutive Test matches, beating New Zealand 3–0 and West Indies 4–0 at home, respectively, before winning the first Test in South Africa.
 In September 2005 he became the first coach of the England team in 18 years to win an Ashes series when England secured 2–1 victory over Australia.
 As a result, Fletcher was awarded the OBE and in September 2005 was awarded British citizenship after a five-year wait.
 Although both his parents and all of his grandparents were of English descent, he had been denied citizenship because he had spent most of his time whilst living in England touring abroad with the England team.
 After the Ashes series win of 2005, the Home Secretary, Charles Clarke, intervened to award Fletcher his citizenship.

-Fletcher received criticism after preferring Ashley Giles to Monty Panesar as England's main spinner in the first two Tests of the 2006–07 Ashes series; Giles took three wickets in two Tests, while Panesar, when given the chance in the third Test, took five wickets in the first innings and three wickets in the second innings.
+Fletcher received criticism after preferring Ashley Giles to Monty Panesar as England's main spinner in the first two Tests of the 2006–07 Ashes series; Giles took three wickets in two Tests, while Panesar, when given the chance in the third Test, took five wickets in the first innings and three in the second innings.
 Following defeat to Australia by 206 runs in the third Test on 18 December 2006 which saw England relinquish the Ashes 15 months after gaining them, the England and Wales Cricket Board confirmed that Fletcher's position as head coach was under review.
 Despite a brief reprieve in early 2007 when England won the Commonwealth Bank Series, Fletcher came under increased criticism as England performed poorly in the 2007 Cricket World Cup, culminating in a nine-wicket loss to South Africa in which the team were booed off the field by England's Barmy Army.
 His eight-year tenure as coach ended following England's final World Cup match against the West Indies on 21 April 2007.